jlmartinnavarro/jlmartinnavarro.github.io/_pages/cv.md

 Honours and Awards
 ======
+* Best communication award RECSI2021 (XVI Spanish National Conference on Cryptography and Information Security) for the research work "BSD: Algorithms for binomial decomposition of binary sequences".
-* Winner of QuédaT 2018, a competition between the best students of the UPV on a hackaton fashion
+* Winner of QuédaT 2018, a competition between the best students of the UPV on a hackaton fashion.

 Memberships
 ======